Residential Hazardous Waste

 Hours of acceptance are as follows:

 Bena Landfill – 1st and 3rd Wednesday of every month BY APPOINTMENT ONLY.
-Please call Waste Management at (661) 862-8900.
+Please call the Operations Division at (661) 862-8900.
 The Bena Landfill is located 17 miles east of Bakersfield, off Hwy.
 58 at Tower Line Road.

 Call Kern County Environmental Health Services at (661) 862-8700 for information regarding the correct disposal of medical waste.

 The commercial triple-rinsed pesticide container program for the Central Valley region is administered by Ag Container Recycling Council, Click Here for Recycling Locations.
-Kern County Waste Management, in conjunction with the Agriculture Department, will continue to administer the program in Ridgecrest.
+Kern County Public Works, in conjunction with the Agriculture Department, will continue to administer the program in Ridgecrest.
 Contact us at (661) 862-8900 for more details.

 Bags will no longer be accepted into the recycling program.
 Empty bags must be bundled and tied and may be disposed at the Bena, Shafter-Wasco or Ridgecrest Landfill for $45.00/ton.